White House calls on states to prevent evictions

 Congress was unable to pass legislation swiftly to extend the ban, which expired at midnight Saturday, and the House Democratic leaders have said it was now up to Biden’s administration to act.

-Rep. Cori Bush, D-Mo., has been leading a protest at the Capitol since the eve of the expiration.
-The St. Louis-area congresswoman has been joined at times by other top progressive Democrats urging action, including Rep. Alexandria Ocasio-Cortez of New York and Sen. Elizabeth Warren of Massachusetts.
+Bush, a St. Louis-area congresswoman, has been leading a protest at the Capitol since the eve of the expiration.
+She has been joined at times by other top progressive Democrats urging action, including Rep. Alexandria Ocasio-Cortez of New York and Sen. Elizabeth Warren of Massachusetts.

+Senate Majority Leader Chuck Schumer and Sen. Bernie Sanders were among those stopping by to visit with Bush outside the Capitol.
+But she also talked briefly with Vice President Kamala Harris.

+“I needed her to look me in my eyes and I wanted to look in hers when I asked for help to prevent our people from being evicted,” Bush said on Twitter.
+“Madam Vice President, let’s work together to get this done.”

 Credit: J. Scott Applewhite